MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/migrate-record-routing-config-using-solutions.md

 1. Import the solution into the target environment.

-For more information on solutions see [Solutions in Power Apps](/power-apps/maker/data-platform/solutions-overview).
+For more information on solutions go to [Solutions in Power Apps](/power-apps/maker/data-platform/solutions-overview).

 ## Migrate configuration for skill-based routing rulesets